scality/Zenko/docs/docsource/operation/platform_operations/create_an_s3_endpoint.rst

    .. note::

-      If no location is specified when the bucket is created, this endpoint location will be used to store objects.
+      If no location is specified when creating a bucket from the API, this endpoint location will be used to store objects.

    .. image:: ../../graphics/create_endpoint_options.png